-Over the quarter the fund was up 12.3%.
+Over the quarter the fund was up 12%.
 This compares with the index which was up 12.5%.

 Over the first quarter the stock markets in Asia were quite strong, reflecting attractive valuations as markets were oversold in 2011.
 Additional impetus was created by the easier liquidity environment in Asia and the recognition that there were several areas of the region with very strong fundamentals.
 The positive contributors to performance largely came from the ASEAN region, especially from Vietnam, but additionally from Thailand and the Philippines.
-Some of our Hong Kong holdings also did very well, such as PC brand Lenovo, and Cambodian casino operator, Nagacorp.